 To make things even more interested Tevz took us to a different part of town, a very an autonomous and alternative social center known as the Metelkova Mestro.
 Its site was the headquarters of the Yugoslav National Army.
 This small community has everything, from clubs, studios, to even a hostel (Celica Hostel) which was formerly a prison, all decorated by peculiar works of art and graffiti.
 This venue is ideal for late night parties… you’ll just need to show up with an open mind.

-Thanks to Watermelon Ljubljana by Bike for providing me with this activity.
-In no way was I influenced to write a positive review and as always opinions are my own.
+— Thanks to Watermelon Ljubljana by Bike for providing me with this activity.